Investors' Lounge

 From Coastal Charm to a Global Investment Magnet

-By 2019, developers were racing to meet demand, constructing luxury high-rises that catered exclusively to a global elite.
+By 2019, developers were in a full sprint to meet demand, constructing luxury high-rises catering almost exclusively to an international clientele with deep pockets.

 Current Market Snapshot